The Research Database Complex (RDC) at Indiana University

 Requesting an RDC database account

-You will receive confirmation in email when your database schema, instance, or server has been created.
-The confirmation notice ("Oracle/MySQL Welcome Letter") will include your database login credentials and information about connecting to your database.
-UITS recommends saving your "Oracle/MySQL Welcome Letter" so you can refer to it if you forget the database password.
-Otherwise, you will need to contact the UITS High Performance Systems (HPS) team to have your database password reset.
+You will receive a message in email confirming the creation of your database schema, instance, or server.
+This "RDC Welcome Letter" will include your database login credentials and information about connecting to your database.
+UITS recommends saving this email message for future reference (e.g., in case you forget the database password; otherwise, you would need to contact the UITS High Performance Systems team to have your database password reset).

 Connecting to your RDC database

-For instructions on connecting to your RDC database, see On the Research Database Complex at IU, how do I access my Oracle or MySQL database?
+For instructions on connecting to your RDC database, see On the Research Database Complex at IU, how do I access my MySQL database?

 The Bash shell